Name

 ciphers cipher:list

 When using PSK, the encryption ciphers used will be chosen from the list of available PSK ciphers.
 If you want to control which ciphers are available, use this option.
-The list of available ciphers can be optained using the "openssl ciphers" command and should be provided in the same format as the output of that command.
+The list of available ciphers can be obtained using the "openssl ciphers" command and should be provided in the same format as the output of that command.

 psk_hint hint